Medical Cannabis and Breast Pain

 Supplements

-Whilst some people have reported potential benefits from supplements or herbal remedies, such as evening primrose oil, flaxseed, vitamin B6, or vitamin E, they are not recommended on a wider basis due to limited evidence.
+Although some individuals report benefits from supplements such as evening primrose oil, vitamin B6, flaxseed, or vitamin E, these are not widely recommended due to limited scientific evidence.

 Table of Contents